ggugliotta/myFlix-client/README.md

 - My movie app utilizes [render](render.com) to connect with my [API](www.mongodb.com) and [netlify](netlify.com)for the front-end server.
 View here: [flickette.netlify.app](flickette.netlify.app)

-- 🌱 I’m currently learning **how to use the React framework for the front-end portion of my API.**
+- 🌱 I’m currently learning **filtering and creating a search bar UI with redux**

 - 👨‍💻 All of my projects are available at [github.com/ggugliotta](github.com/ggugliotta)